 As set forth above, for an executive officer to become eligible to participate in the Executive Agreement Plan, he or she must enter into an employment agreement with us (the "Plan Employment Agreement").
 The Plan Employment Agreement has an initial term of one year, which term is automatically extended until one year after the date on which either we or the executive officer provides notice of non-renewal.
 The executive officer's employment terminates upon the disability or death of the executive officer, or we may terminate the executive officer with or without Cause (as defined in the Executive Agreement Plan).
 Upon termination of employment, the executive officer may be entitled to the benefits set forth in the Executive Agreement Plan as set forth above.
 The Plan Employment Agreement also contains the restrictive covenants set forth in the Executive Agreement Plan.
 Messrs.
-Swedish, Gallina, Griffin and Haytaian, and Ms. McCarthy are parties to the Plan Employment Agreement.
+Gallina, Haytaian and Zielinski, and Ms. McCarthy are parties to the Plan Employment Agreement.
 Ms. Boudreaux is a party to the Plan Employment Agreement on a basis substantially similar to our other senior officers.
-Mr. Swedish and Ms. Boudreaux are entitled to the same severance benefits under the Executive Agreement Plan as described above for our executive vice presidents.
+Ms. Boudreaux is entitled to the same severance benefits under the Executive Agreement Plan as described above for our participants who were executive vice presidents before May 15, 2018.